-- Nasal allergies are best treated with topical steroids, oral or nasal antihistamines, decongestants, and nasal saline irrigations to remove mucous and offending allergens.
+- Nasal allergies are best treated with topical steroids, oral or nasal antihistamines, decongestants and nasal saline irrigations to remove mucous and offending allergens.
 If symptoms are severe, systemic steroids can be helpful in improving symptoms.
 Patients with chronic, year-round symptoms or symptoms that are present for two seasons or greater may benefit from allergy testing and possible immunotherapy (allergy shots).

-- Acute viral sinusitis can be treated with supportive care, topical or systemic decongestants, nasal saline, and systemic steroids if symptoms are severe.
+- Acute viral sinusitis can be treated with supportive care, topical or systemic decongestants, nasal saline and systemic steroids if symptoms are severe.

-- Acute Bacterial Sinusitis is typically managed with appropriate antibiotics in addition to measures used to treat viral sinusitis.
+- Acute bacterial sinusitis is typically managed with appropriate antibiotics in addition to measures used to treat viral sinusitis.

-- Chronic Sinusitis frequently requires proper analysis (CT Scan), a prolonged course of antibiotics (21+ days), systemic and topical steroids, and symptomatic therapy for the excess secretions and congestion.
+- Chronic sinusitis frequently requires proper analysis (CT scan), a prolonged course of antibiotics (21+ days), systemic and topical steroids, and symptomatic therapy for the excess secretions and congestion.

-Thirty-five million Americans suffer from allergies and over 7 million suffer from chronic sinus infections, yet most people can’t tell the difference between these two conditions.
-Due to overuse of antibiotics and the potential impact of undiagnosed sinus infection, understanding sinonasal symptoms and proper diagnostic evaluation is of paramount importance.
+Thirty-five million Americans suffer from allergies and over seven million suffer from chronic sinus infections, yet most people can’t tell the difference between these two conditions.
+Due to the overuse of antibiotics and the potential impact of undiagnosed sinus infection, understanding sinonasal symptoms and proper diagnostic evaluation is of paramount importance.